sheepfreak221/BSc-Arbeit/sprechtext_en_2.md

 4.)
 As a result, the repaired DNA now contains exactly the genetic modification we intended – a stronger promoter in place of the native one.

-## Slide 6 - Goldengate
+## Slide 7 - Goldengate
 to assembly the crispr editing vectors we used golden gate assembly Golden Gate is a fast and efficient method for assembling DNA.
-It uses Type IIS enzymes like Esp3I, which cut outside of their recognition sites.
+It uses Type 2 S enzymes like Esp3I, which cut outside of their recognition sites.
 This allows us to design custom overhangs— so the fragments fit together like puzzle pieces.
 Because of that, we can ligate them seamlessly and in the right direction.
 It’s super handy for building modular constructs.

-## Slide 7 - Aim of the work

-The goal of this project was to boost the expression of adh4 by replacing its native promoter with a stronger one.
-Then we tested if the modified strain can produce 2-butanol when 2,3-butanediol or another diol is used as a cosubstrate.
-And finally, we checked if adding hydrogen helps to shift the redox balance in favor of 2-butanol production.

 ## Slide 8 - workflow